Tiger Recoil Shot

 Athletes' Performance's book, Core Performance Golf, is available at bookstores.

-The Vijay Drill Vijay Singh is, without question, the PGA Tour's Iron Man.
+Vijay Singh is, without question, the PGA Tour's Iron Man.
 Long known for his marathon practice sessions, the 45-year-old Fijian also hits the gym twice a day.
 It's just one of the many reasons he continues to outdrive and outperform golfers half his age.

 To stretch his muscles and get his body loose, Vijay likes to start his practice sessions by making big swings with multiple clubs.
 It's a simple drill that doesn't involve anything other than what's already in your bag (so there's no excuse not to do it)!